-As of 2020 and in partnership with Xavier University Bhubaneswar (India) we now offer an academic, accredited Bachelor of Arts in Sustainable Development for marginalised communities, with an emphasis on forcibly displaced persons.
+As of 2020 and in partnership with XIM University (India) we now offer an academic, accredited Bachelor of Arts in Sustainable Development for marginalised communities, with an emphasis on forcibly displaced persons.

 This blended learning programme, structured around activities and graded assignments using the principles of Ignatian Pedagogy, consists of 40 courses of 126.75 credits.
 It aims at enabling the learners to:

 ● Develop a deeper understanding of the development landscape at local, regional and global levels.